anddyson/QuartzminUpdate/README.md

 [![NuGet](https://img.shields.io/nuget/v/QuartzminFork.svg)](https://www.nuget.org/packages/QuartzminFork)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

-QuartzminFork is  fork from Quartzmin!
+QuartzminUpdate is a fork of Quartzmin, to try and keep it up to date with newer Quartz.NET versions

 Quartzmin is powerful, easy to use web management tool for Quartz.NET